BrunoGomesCoelho/BrunoGomesCoelho.github.io/README.md

 During my time personalizing it, [this video](https://www.youtube.com/watch?v=qWrcgHwSG8M) came in very handy.

+When writing out mathematical formulas using Mathjax, [this stackexchange post](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) was frequently used.

 ## License
 The MIT License (MIT).
 For more information, view the license information in the Mininal Mistake page.